If you search the Bible for the word ‘regeneration,’ you won’t come up with much.

 The heart you were born with loved the wrong things.
 By nature, we were lovers of self rather than lovers of God.
 But God has given us a new heart, and this is why we love Him, trust Him, and want to serve Him.
 That’s regeneration.

 Go Deeper on this Central Doctrine

 So although the word ‘regeneration’ is found rarely in Scripture, the truth of regeneration is all over the Bible, and grasping this central doctrine will be of great help to you and to the people you serve.

-That’s why we’ve included a session called “Regenerated by the Spirit” in our Open the Bible for Leaders course called Watch Your Doctrine.
+That’s why we’ve included a session called “Regenerated by the Spirit” in our course called Watch Your Doctrine.
 You can watch this session below.